HadoukenIO/fdc3-service/README.md

 await fdc3.broadcast(context);
 ```

-The client module exports a set of functions - [API docs available here](https://cdn.openfin.co/docs/services/fdc3/stable/api/).
+The client module exports a set of functions, documented in the [API docs](https://cdn.openfin.co/docs/services/fdc3/stable/api/).

 ### Usage
 An in-depth usage guide and additional documentation will be published in due course.

-## Run Locally
+## Running Locally

-To preview the functionality of the service without integrating it into an existing application - or to start contributing to the service - the service can be ran locally.
-By checking out this repo and then running the project.
+To preview the functionality of the service without integrating it into an existing application - or to start contributing to the service - the service can be run locally.

 ### Setup
 After checkout, install project dependencies using `npm install`.

 ### Startup